Oriana Ivaniuta

 - 1 min read

-After creating works inspired by several traditional symbols of my origins, I'm now turning to more sober work.
+After creating works inspired by various traditional symbols from my heritage, I am now turning to a more understated style.

-I seek a visual aesthetic by exploiting the interaction of materials.
-With an uncluttered form, I focus on the movement that allows the elements to be free.
+I seek a visual aesthetic by exploring the interplay of materials.
+With a streamlined form, I focus on movement, which allows the elements to be free.

-In a second phase, I focus more on a reassuring sensation.
-With a more ergonomic, curved shape, I play with materials.
+In a second phase, I focus more on creating a sense of reassurance.
+With more ergonomic and curved forms, I play with the material.

-My approach remains a long journey of exploration of different ideas, paths and convictions.
-Like memories, my work represents the evolution of my inner world.
+My approach remains a long journey of exploring different ideas, paths, and convictions.
+Like memories, my works represent the evolution of my inner world.

-I use translucent porcelain and black stoneware.
-Almost all my pieces are turned.
-After the first firing, I glaze my pieces and fire my work in an electric kiln at 1200°C.
+I use several types of clay, ranging from porcelain to stoneware.
+Almost all of my pieces are wheel-thrown.
+After the first firing, I glaze my pieces and fire them in an electric kiln at 1230°C.

 Comments